 QUESTION: What makes you unique in your profession?

 ANSWER: I have worked in organizations that were hundreds of years old and in hyper-growth tech startups—and in both, I have lived the problem our product solves, not only onboarding customers at software companies but working for the US Government in the State Department and the Department of Justice.
 The benefits of learning how to create and present a clear path, transparent dependencies, and provide constant communication have translated powerfully in an environment with significantly less bureaucracy and red tape.

 QUESTION: If you could give a younger person some career advice, what would it be?

 ANSWER: Find a bitcoin and an NFT and never let them go.
 Kidding aside, there is no secret to success, only hard work.
-You could build bicycles, perform on stages, work in an office, or cure diseases, but anything you choose to do will be more enjoyable to you and more valuable to the world if you enjoy working hard at it.
+You could build bicycles, perform on stages, work in an office, or cure diseases, but anything you choose to do will be more enjoyable and valuable to the world if you enjoy working hard at it.
 As Vince Lombardi said, “the only place success comes before work is in the dictionary.”
 There is so much learning and growth in hard work that should be celebrated—not endured.
-It is in those moments that you will forge great relationships, learn great lessons, and grow the most, so embrace those moments, don’t avoid them.
+In those moments, you will forge great relationships, learn great lessons, and grow the most, so embrace those moments and don’t avoid them.

 QUESTION: What is your favorite part about working for GUIDEcx?